ninja998/ninja998.github.io/_posts/2019-9-20-converting ints.md

  Console.ReadLine();
  ```

- this code converts a given number of centimetres that can even have decimals and convert it into feet
+ This code converts a given number of centimetres that can even have decimals and convert it into feet.
+ It does this by using variables which can be used to store a value, however first you must assign it a
+ data type.
+In this examplei use a double, which allows it to be a decimal for accuracy reasons.
+For a
+ program like this you wouldnt want to use an int because it would make it much less accurate.